abinayathangaraj2006/SERIAL-TRANSFER---8051/README.md

 **Result:**

-Thus the Serial transfer of Single Byte / Character using 8051 KEIL was done and shown the output.
+Thus the Serial transfer of Single Byte / Character using 8051 KEIL was done and shown the outpu